 I’m a bit of a granola snob.
 Mostly because I eat it on a daily basis in any form possible, be it Homemade Granola Bars or loose granola.
-It’s just the way of the world.
+It’s just the way I roll.

 Lately I’ve been making Homemade Granola Bars with Chocolate Chips, dried fruit and chia seeds.
 (I’ve been on a bit of a chia kick recently and can’t be stopped!)
-It’s an epic snack for mid-morning or mid-afternoon hunger and it’s also pretty amazing as a late night nibble if you’ve stayed up too late binge watching 3 seasons of Game of Thrones. (ahem…. me!)
+It’s an epic snack from breakfast to dinner and it’s also pretty amazing as a late night nibble if you’ve stayed up too late binge watching Making a Murderer. (ahem…. me!)

 - 2 1/2 cups old fashioned rolled oats

 - 1/4 cup unsalted butter

 - 1/4 cup dark brown sugar

 - 1/4 cup dried golden raisins, coarsely chopped

 - 1/4 cup mini chocolate chips, plus extra as needed